 SapphireOne Wild Card searching functionality is a comprehensive and efficient data searching and wrangling instrument.
-This functionality can be utilised in all accessible data entry field in SapphireOne that has a blue highlight background as seen below will accept the Wild Card search character entries as outlined below.
+This functionality can be utilised in all dynamic data entry field in SapphireOne that are indicated by a blue background as seen below.
+The fields will accept the Wild Card search character entries as outlined below.

 If you do not know the exact ID required simply enter the ‘ @ ‘ , ‘ ? ‘ or ‘ ! ‘ symbol into the ID field and select the Tab or return key to initiate a search.

 Entering the ‘ @ ‘ symbol alone will display a list containing basic details.

 - If there are more than 200 records the user will be asked in an alert if they would like to list them all.

 - This list can be narrowed down if you know the first or more letters of the ID of various related fields within the data entry that you are searching for.
 For Example.
 Entering ‘KEN@’ will display all records which have an ID beginning with KEN.
 This action results in a much shorter list for you to look through and is faster and easier to find the ID that you are looking for.

 By selecting the precise ID that you wish, in this example Kens Super Stores Pty Ltd, you can click the Ok button in the bottom right or you can double click the ID and SapphireOne will automatically populate the data fields with the information from the selected ID, in this case the data related to the specific Client.
 As there are various data entry screens throughout SapphireOne, the data that is produced by a Wild Card search will only include data relevant to that specific data entry table and field, i.e for a Quote Client Invoice users will only be presented with data for Clients.